Deterministic Replacement Path Covering

 Consider the subset $S^*:=\{h_{i^*}(y)\mid y\in B\}$.
 Clearly $|S^*|\le |B|\le b$.
 Therefore we have that for every $y\in B$, $h'_{i^*,S^*}(y)=0$.
 On the other hand from \eqref{eqbool}, we have that for all $x\in A$, $h_{i^*}(x)\notin S^*$.
 Therefore, for every $x\in A$, $h'_{i^*,S^*}(x)=1$.
 Thus we have established \eqref{eq:HM}.
 The computation time of $\H'$ follows from noting that $\binom{q}{\le b}\le (1+q)^b$. \end{proof}

 As a simple demonstration of how we will use the above lemma, notice that if we combine the above lemma with the naive \code{1}{N}{}-\HM, then we obtain the \code{\binom{N}{\le b}}{2}{}-\HM.

-Following the proof strategy we mentioned before the Lemma~\ref{lem:alphabet} statement, we focus now on constructing non-trivial \code{\ell}{q}{}-\HM, with the goal of minimizing the quantity $\binom{q}{\le b}\cdot \ell$.
+Following the proof strategy we mentioned before the statement of Lemma~\ref{lem:alphabet}, we focus now on constructing non-trivial \code{\ell}{q}{}-\HM, with the goal of minimizing the quantity $\binom{q}{\le b}\cdot \ell$.
 As a warm up, we show below a simple construction that achieves very good parameters.

 \begin{lemma} Given integers $N,a,b$ such that $b\le a$, there exists a \code{N,a,b,{1+ab\log N}}{O(ab(\log N)^2)}{}-\HM{}. \end{lemma} \begin{proof} The family $\mathcal{H}$ we consider consists of all functions $h_p(x)=x (~\mod ~p)$ for the first $1+ab\log N$ \emph{prime numbers} $p$.
 Note that the $(1+ab\log N)^{\text{th}}$ prime number is at most $1+2ab\log N(1+\log a+\log b + \log\log N)= O(ab(\log N)^2)$.
 Thus, in order to show that $\H$ is a \code{N,a,b,1+ab\log N}{O(ab(\log N)^2)}{}-\HM{}, we just need to show \eqref{eq:HM}.
 Fix two disjoint sets $A,B \subseteq [N]$ such that $|A|\leq a$ and $|B|\leq b$.
 Consider the following quantity.